Snowflyt/hkt-core/README.md

 ### _Generic_ type-level functions don’t infer types correctly!

 hkt-core simulates the TypeScript type system at the type level as closely as possible, but it’s not perfect.
 If something doesn’t work in TypeScript, it’s likely that it won’t work in hkt-core either.
-When encountering issues with generic type-level functions, first test whether their equivalent runtime version works in TypeScript (you can use **fp-ts** or other libraries for this).
+When encountering issues with generic type-level functions, first test whether their equivalent runtime version works in TypeScript (you can use Effect or other libraries for this).
 If it doesn’t work in TypeScript, it’s also unlikely to work in hkt-core.

 For example, the following code will trigger an error in TypeScript: